dplassgit/ssl-compilers/README.md

 of how it so easily builds string literals.
 The language reminds me of the best parts of Java and the best parts of Python.

+(At this point I started writing tests with the code, instead of having to run against the samples manually.)

-Ruby was ok, I guess.
-It thinks it's a better Python but in reality it's like the worst of Python and JavaScript...
+Ruby was ok.
+It thinks it's a better Python, but to me, I feel it's like the worst of Python and JavaScript...

+Scala was new for me as well.
+It seemed really similar to Kotlin to me.
+I liked the ability to automatically run tests whenever a file changed (via the `~test` command in `sbt`.)

 Future languages may include:
-   * Scala
    * [d2lang](https://github.com/dplassgit/d2lang)
    * D
    * Rust